 - This variation of Goku is a very technical character, built around making use of his various defensive options to punish an opponent.
 His counters all require very specific timing, and being even a second off makes him ludicrously easy to punish.
 Furthermore, his damage scales less than the other characters, perhaps to make up for these various defensive capabilities.
 However, when used properly, he can weave through attacks like no other character can, racking up damage all the while.

 - Case in point, the Ultra Instinct Goku raid boss event highlighted how much of a nightmare he can be in the hands of the AI, turning UI Goku into an SNK Boss.
 There's plenty of documented evidence of Ultra Instinct Goku just styling on players, including dodging Frieza's Death Saucer both times before utterly destroying him, and dodging Cell's command grab and getting behind him from all the way across the screen.

 - Gameplay and Story Integration: Ultra Instinct is considered a power rivaling even the Gods of Destruction.
 In the hands of skilled players - or the AI - Ultra Instinct Goku absolutely is a top-tier character to fight against.

-- Immune to Bullets: When Goku is walking forward, all normal ki blasts will simply phase through him, the only exceptions however are Jiren and himself.
+- Immune to Bullets: When Goku is walking forward, all normal ki blasts will simply phase through him - the only exceptions to this are from Jiren, and himself.